CIS Kubernetes Benchmark

 Component Configuration

 The CIS Benchmark is accepted in the cloud-native community for configuring Kubernetes components.
-Compliance can be ensured by manual configuration, which can be an arduous task, or preferably by using various tools that can automate the process making it more efficient and secure.
+Compliance can be ensured by manual configuration, which can be an arduous task, or preferably by using various CIS benchmark tools that can automate the process making it more efficient and secure.
 Recommended configurations of key components are listed below.

 Control Plane Component